 There are a wide variety of ways to download files from DreamObjects, mainly depending on your preferences, skills, and the permissions set on the objects.

-DreamObjects supports basic permissions in the panel as well as ACLs compatible with Amazon S3 on buckets and objects.
+DreamObjects supports basic permissions in the panel as well as Access Control Lists (ACL) compatible with Amazon S3 on buckets and objects.
 In the panel, permissions can be set as either Public or Private.

-Navigate to your object in the DreamObjects file browser.
+Navigate to your object in the 'Object Viewer'.
+Click it to view the 'SHARE URL' address.
 Right-click the download link to copy a URL.
 By default, this link is valid for one hour.

 Objects are limited to 10TBs, but must be uploaded in 5GB chunks.
 Please note, not all clients are able to do multipart uploads.
 For anything above 5GB, you must use a client that supports multi-part uploads.